 Meg: The most important aspect in delivering successful interior design is the scale and proportion of the room.
 We look at the geometry of the space and how all the pieces being considered will fit together so that it is all visually pleasing.
 It's hard to master, but I love the challenge of making it work.
-So before color, before furniture and accessories, you go back to the interior architecture and view the shell with the scale and proportion that works within it.
-Everything has to be right sized–molding, door knobs, window panes.
+So before colour, before furniture and accessories, you go back to the interior architecture and view the shell with the scale and proportion that works within it.
+Everything has to be right sized–moulding, door knobs, window panes.
 All the elements have to be correct–get that right and then you can put whatever you want inside the envelope.

 How do you start pulling together the palette to present to your client?

 Meg: To start, colour can be a sensitive subject and clients usually tell me upfront what colour or colours they can't stand.
 That eliminates a number from consideration.
 I then revert back to what is the style of architecture.
 If we are designing the interior of a very progressive structure, architecturally speaking, there likely won't be colour anywhere.
 Metal panels or mirrored or high gloss walls, stainless or cold rolled steel will provide the visual interest.